 This can be more bothersome to solopreneurs whose country’s policies dictate something as important as healthcare.
 Many first world countries do provide national healthcare to their people, which makes it easier for some business leaders to pursue an entrepreneurial dream solo.
 However, the United States is not one of those countries.
 For many Americans, benefits are a huge factor in leaving or staying at a job.
 These sorts of enticements make it hard to leave a secure job to pursue something that may not work out or leave us (and our family) without our health insurance.

 In this case, it may be hard to see the silver lining to this con, but there is always something positive to be found.
 Strides have been made to make health insurance more affordable for all Americans.
 While it is far from perfect, it is better than what we had before: nothing at all.
 Some solopreneurs may also be able to pursue their dream by having a spouse that provides the benefits and health insurance through their job.
 Having a partner that supports your dream is just as important as having benefits.

 In this case, you may have to do a solopreneurial gig as a side job until you become more established.
 This is not a bad thing, and it will give you the peace of mind that you have coverage, while growing your solopreneurial empire.
-You can also reach out to a financial planner for help in setting up a retirement account such as an IRA or an individual 401K plan.
+You can also set up a retirement account such as an IRA or an individual 401K plan.
+You can do this on your own or with the help of a financial planner.
 Having someone in the loop of your professional finances is proactive, and helps you prepare for a future in a more stable and reassuring way.

 Do not let others tell you differently, as only you have the insight to know what’s best for your company and business.
+Find ways to stay motivated while working as a solopreneur.
 This was your dream after all, and in that regard, it should be yours to live out the way you want it to.